 Research – Writing and Recording:

 In collaboration with my CCRMA colleagues Elliot K Canfield-Dafilou and Professor Jonathan Abel, I developed a real-time multichannel virtual acoustic system – DAFx 2018 Paper.
-We are using this system in a variety of ongoing live performance, installation, and research projects ranging from archaeo-acoustic and eco-acoustics to composition and installations.
-Some of these projects explore the blending of real and virtual feedback, while others are investigating how this system can provide more sophisticated audio experiences in virtual and augmented reality situations.
+We are using this system in a variety of ongoing live performance, installation, and research projects, which explore areas ranging from archaeo-acoustic and eco-acoustics to chamber music composition and sound installations.
+Some of these projects explore the blending of real and virtual feedback, while others are investigating ways to provide more sophisticated audio experiences in virtual and augmented reality situations.
 Recently, we have been assisting with research – led by Professor Jonathan Berger – into a codex of music possibly written for performance at Chiesa di Sant’Aniceto in the Palazzo Altemps in Rome.
+Here are some preliminary results – AES 2019 Paper.
 This space is interesting for us as the church has undergone remarkably little renovation or alteration since its construction in the early 1600’s.
 After taking impulse response measurements of the space in mid-2018, we created virtual acoustic models of the church, and slightly altered virtual acoustic models of the church, in the CCRMA recording studio.
-We then recorded an ensemble of singers and continuo organist playing works from the codex in these real-time virtual environment, written by late Renaissance composer Felice Anerio.
+In these real-time virtual environment we recorded an ensemble of singers and continuo organist playing works from the codex written by late Renaissance composer Felice Anerio.
 Among other things, the data from this recording session will be used to quantitatively investigate the impact of the acoustic of this space, and spaces in general, on composition and performance practice.
-Papers and articles relating to this work will be publish over the coming year.
+More papers and articles relating to this work will be publish over the coming year.

 Automated Variable Band Pass Filters

 In many of my pieces I have utilized groups of automated hard limited variable band pass filters.
-These allow me to set very high input gains on microphone input and filter the ensuing feedback without creating unpleasant squeals.
+This allow me to set very high input gains on microphone/pickup inputs for live instruments and filter the ensuing feedback, creating augmented instrumental timbres without creating unpleasant/unstable feedback squeals.
 Below is a quick and simple demonstration of these filter system:

 Another quick example: